biavillasboas/GPGN598/GPGN598-fall2023.md

 ### 🤖 Generative Artificial Intelligence:

 The Office of the Provost encourages the entire University community to explore the uses and impacts of GenAI technologies, whether through critical discussions or creative applications.
-Based on a review of the most recent [Guidelines for Using Generative Artificial Intelligence at Colorado School of Mines](https://www.mines.edu/academic-affairs/genai), the GenAI policy for this course will be:
+Based on a review of the most recent [Guidelines for Using Generative Artificial Intelligence at Colorado School of Mines](https://www.mines.edu/academic-affairs/genai), the GenAI policy for this course will be *adapted* from the campus **general permission** as follows:

 Generative Artificial Intelligence (genAI) tools such as ChatGPT are important resources in many fields and industries.
 Because these tools will be used in professional and personal contexts, I believe it is valuable for you to engage critically with these tools and explore their use in generating content that helps your learning.